Vickeejai/HYPOTHETICAL-SUPERMARKET-SALES-REPORT/README.md

 ### **DATA SOURCE**
 The primary dataset used for this analysis was already imported to the excel file, containing detailed information about each sale made by the company.

+**OBJECTIVES**

+The goal of this analysis is to answer key business questions and provide useful insights to help Fast Card Supermarket make smarter decisions.
+Some of the questions explored in this report include:

+1. Which product categories bring in the most revenue?
+2. Which store branch performs best in terms of total sales?
+3. What are the top-selling products in each branch?
+4. Which customer types (Member or Normal) generate the most sales?
+5. How do payment methods impact total revenue?
+6. Which month generated the highest revenue?
+7. What’s the average rating for each product category?
+8. How do male and female customers differ in their buying patterns?
+9. Are there patterns between customer ratings and revenue?

 ### **DATA CLEANING STEPS TAKEN**
 I opened the dataset in Excel and cleaned it up step by step to get it ready for proper analysis.
 Here's what I did: